Encouraging Creative Thinking

 Considering my growth and abilities

-Use these to encourage new learning
+Use these to encourage new learning.
+Also see Empathic Critique

 1. What should I sketch or practice to figure out how I want something to look?